-What I like about this filter is the way it can be installed by either hanger or suction cups.
-With this, I won’t have to use special tools or accessory just to properly install it.
+What I like about this filter is the way it can be installed with either hangers or suction cups.
+With this, I won’t have to use special tools or accessories to install it properly.
 Another positive feature of this product is the ease of cleaning.
 It only takes me 5 minutes to clean the filters or replace the cartridge.

 Are you tired of replacing your in-tank filters due to water leakages?
 The MarineLand Magniflow Canister Filter for Aquariums is one of the best products in the market that is absolutely watertight.
 If you are shopping for a reliable filter, you definitely need to include this in your shopping list.